robik/ConsoleD/README.md

 ### About

-ColorD is open-source, small library written in [D Programming Language](http://dlang.org) that helps you add color to your console output.
+ConsoleD is open-source, small library written in [D Programming Language](http://dlang.org) that helps you add colors and formatting to your console output.
 Work on both Windows and Posix operating systems.

 #### Important notes: